 Minimum credit requirements

-- Thesis programs: a total of 30 graduate credits with at least 18 700-level credits (includes 6 credits of thesis, XXX-797)
+- Thesis programs: a total of approximately 30 graduate credits with at least 18 credits at the 700-level or above (includes 9 credits of thesis, XXX-797)

-- Non-thesis programs: a total of 32 graduate credits with at least 15 700-level credits.
+- Non-thesis programs: a total of 32 graduate credits with at least 12 credits at the 700-level or above.
 Since the introduction of credit for comprehensive examinations, XXX-795 (spring 2000), some graduate programs have elected to increase their total credit requirement to accommodate 1 to 3 credits of comp exam: some programs have elected to include comp exam credits in the existing total credit requirement.
 Additionally, some programs have elected to consider the comp exam credits as part of the 700-level credit requirement and some have decided to regard them as exclusive of the 700-level requirement.

 When administrative faculty is involved, they have to be from a different discipline than that of the student.
 For 7 example, a geologist serving in an administrative position could not be the graduate school representative for a geology master’s student.
 Even though the geologist may not be assigned at the time to the Geology Department, he/she is too closely associated with the discipline to serve the purpose of an “outside” or “independent” viewpoint.

-When desiring to add a non-UNR faculty member to a student’s advisory committee, the Graduate Director should forward a request accompanied by faculty member’s vita to the Graduate Dean.
+When desiring to add a non- University faculty member to a student’s advisory committee, the Graduate Director should forward a request accompanied by a faculty member’s vita to the Graduate Dean.
 Generally, the faculty member should meet the same requirements for graduate faculty status (terminal degree in the discipline, research expertise, etc.) but the graduate director’s memo should state a convincing rationale for including the individual as part of the student’s committee.
-If approved, the non-UNR member would serve as an “inside” committee member, not the graduate school representative.
+If approved, the non- University member would serve as an “inside” committee member, not the graduate school representative.

 Doctoral degrees in the College of Education have different credit requirements.
 See catalog for details.